Co-occurring Conditions Last Updated June 15, 2026 20 min read

 Why Autistic Anxiety Gets Misdiagnosed

 Research confirms this is common.
-Around 24.6% of autistic adults report at least one previous psychiatric misdiagnosis, with anxiety disorders among the most frequent.
+Around 24.6% of autistic adults report at least one previous psychiatric misdiagnosis, with anxiety and mood disorders among the most frequent.
 Autistic women are misdiagnosed at nearly double the rate of autistic men — partly because female-typical autistic presentations involve more social masking, which conceals autistic traits while making anxiety more visible.

-The consequences of this pipeline extend beyond the immediate treatment mismatch.
+The consequences extend beyond the immediate treatment mismatch.
 Years of treatment that doesn’t quite fit can leave you with a sense that your anxiety is uniquely intractable — that you’ve tried everything and none of it works.
 The problem is rarely the degree of effort.
 It’s the absence of a framework that accurately describes what’s actually happening.

 Autism and GAD.
 Generalised anxiety disorder and autism share surface features — worry, difficulty tolerating uncertainty, avoidance — but the underlying mechanisms differ.
 GAD is primarily driven by the cognitive habit of worry as a way of managing perceived threat; autistic anxiety is more directly linked to genuine uncertainty and sensory demand.
 Standard GAD treatment targets the cognitive habit; autistic anxiety treatment needs to address the underlying uncertainty and sensory load.